Chandu-Pudhipattu/Chandu-Pudhipattu/README.md

 <!--
 **Chandu-Pudhipattu/Chandu-Pudhipattu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-# Professional Summary :

-Results-oriented **Data Scientist with 1+ year** of experience in gathering data insights to help business stakeholders achieve quantifiable goals and reduce churn metrics.
-Skilled in machine learning, statistical modeling, and artificial intelligence, with a proven ability to develop and deploy predictive models and conduct exploratory data analysis (EDA).
-Proficient in Python, TensorFlow, PyTorch, SQL, and Power BI, with hands-on experience in end-to-end model development and deployment.
-Demonstrated expertise in optimizing data pipelines and delivering actionable insights that drive business growth.
-Effective collaborator and strategic thinker, passionate about continuous learning and leveraging AI/ML solutions to enhance decision-making processes.

-# 💫 About Me:
 - 🔭 **I’m currently working on** Dual Defense: Enhancing Privacy and Mitigating Poisoning Attacks in Federated Learning.
 - 🌱 **I’m currently learning** Large Language Models (LLMs) and Generative AI for analysing different AI models
 - 💬 **Ask me about** working with data—turning raw numbers into actionable insights!